 I have seen this mistake so many times.
 When a person decides to start a franchise, they tend to quickly run out of money or go negative because they have underestimated the overhead costs associated with running a franchise in the first place.
 When starting a franchise, it’s always best to have a source of capital to go to if anything goes wrong with the first plan of action.
 Like I always say, “There is no such thing as being too prepared.”

 Over to You

 Do you own and operate a franchise?
 We’d love to hear about the mistakes you made early on when starting a franchise and tricks to avoid them.
-Join the conversation in the comments section below or email me directly with your tips to avoiding mistakes common to franchisees.
+Many franchisors offer their franchisees a business coach to avoid these mistakes.
+If not, consider hiring one yourself.
+Meanwhile, join the conversation in the comments section below or email me directly with your tips to avoiding mistakes common to franchisees.